 HAKI JOURNAL OF HUMAN RIGHTS

 Haki Journal of Human Rights (Hakijhr) is an open access annual peer reviewed Journal dedicated to broadening the understanding and practice of human rights by fostering a critical re-examination of existing approaches to human rights from an Afrocentric perspective as well as to develop new perspectives on the universal theory and practice of human rights.
-The Editor invites analytically rigorous papers, comments on cases, legislation, policies and book reviews for the Vol. 2 2023.
-The submissions should revolve around themes related to the understanding of human rights in Africa.
+The Editor invites analytically rigorous papers, comments on cases, legislation, policies and book reviews for Vol. 3, No. 3 2024.
+This volume is especially dedicated to the Refugee question in Africa.
+Submissions should revolve around and related to the understanding of refugee rights as human rights in Africa.

 A: Key topics for this issue include but not limited to;